Zedjones/BF-Lang_C/README.md

 # Brainfuck_C
-A Brainfuck interpreter written in C
+A Turing-complete Brainfuck interpreter written in C, which includes an interactive mode.